 With the growing popularity of coloured render, pebbledash has been taking a bit of a hit of late, with pebbledashed house prices falling to reflect a national dislike.
 However, as long as the pebbledash is in good condition, there’s no reason this can’t be rectified without the costly expense of removing it.

 So how do you re-render pebbledash without removing the pebbledash render?
 There are a couple of ways you can do this which we are going to explore…

 Smoothing over the pebbledash with the Lightweight Basecoat

-One of the best ways you can re-render your pebbledash without removing the pebbledash render is by smoothing over it with our Lightweight Basecoat.
+One of the best ways of re-rendering pebbledash without removing pebbledash render is by smoothing over it with our Lightweight Basecoat.
 This is the ideal material to use, because it can be applied at a thickness of 20mm thick without compromising structural integrity.
 You wouldn’t want to put a non-breathable material on top of the pebbledash because water needs to be able to escape from the walls, otherwise you may find yourself in an unpleasant, waterlogged situation.

 The first step in re-rendering your pebbledash is to ensure that any loose stones are rubbed off.

 The next step is to prime the pebbledash using the 310 Universal Primer, this will limit the absorptive capacity of the pebbledash render and will ensure that any dust is settled; it also provides a good grip for the basecoat to adhere to.